Jambdy/jabdy.com/content/projects/handle_dynamo_overwrites.md

 )
 ~~~

-If the update is stale, the stored game record will be returned in the response when the ReturnValuesOnConditionCheckFailure parameter is set to true.
+If the update is stale, the stored game record will be returned in the response when the ReturnValuesOnConditionCheckFailure parameter is set to 'All_OLD'.
 The game state on the client is then updated with the latest version excluding the rejected update.
 I made some API calls on the client synchronous to support this behavior, ensuring that the game screens would not progress until a non-stale update was confirmed.

 ## Future State